MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
 To protect accidental abuse of the update
   /// service, the implementation throttles the calls of this API to 3 times within
   /// 5 minutes in a process.
 Throttling limit can change in the future.
+  /// Edge update service can only support one update request at a time globally.
+  /// If there is already an update operation running in the Edge update service,
+  //  UpdateRuntime request will result in the completed handler being invoked with a
+  /// result that has `Status` of `COREWEBVIEW2_UPDATE_RUNTIME_STATUS_INSTALL_ALREADY_RUNNING`.
   /// The UpdateRuntime operation is associated with the CoreWebView2Environment
   /// object and any ongoing UpdateRuntime operation will be aborted when the
   /// associated CoreWebView2Environment along with the CoreWebView2 objects that